Waqar-5/Q_3_Classes_Assignmnets/Classes/Class_04/README.md

 Instead of “Write about dogs”
 Say: “Write a 300-word article about health benefits of dogs for mental and physical health, using a friendly tone.”

-USE ACTION WORDS
+Use Action Words

 Use words like: Analyze, Compare, Create, Describe, Explain

 Example:
 “Compare the sizes and atmospheres of Earth, Mars, and Venus in a table.”

-SHOW EXAMPLES
+Show Examples

 Give AI a sample output to understand your expectations.

 Example:

 Task: Summarize this paragraph
 Example output: { "summary": "..." }

-STRUCTURE YOUR PROMPTS
+Structure Your Prompts

 Organize prompts for clarity:

 Task: What to do
 Context: Background info
 Format: How answer should look
 Example: Sample answer

-USE POSITIVE INSTRUCTIONS
+Use Positive Instructions

 Tell AI what to do, not just what NOT to do.